Which fabrics ought to be pressed with a steam iron?

 Clean your steam iron from time to time to prevent its pores from getting clogged from mineral deposits of water – you can try a home remedy for this.
 Take vinegar and water in a 1:2 ratio and pour it into the container in your steam iron.
 Use the steam iron.
 The steam with the vinegar will clear out the clogged openings.
 After this discard the water and fill again with distilled water.

-A Steam brush is an alternative to a steam iron -but only for steaming.
+A professional steamer is the best alternative to steam iron.
+The Steam is only for steaming.
 It looks like a rod with a showerhead that you can take to the narrow areas.
 It is a very practical tool when you are traveling.
 And comfortable to just hang and steam press.

 You can use your simple iron as a steam iron – just use it with a dampened pressing cloth – read more about this in this post on press cloths.